OscarLeif/FlurryUnity/README.md

   - Call this only once.
     ```sh
     FlurryAnalytics.Instance.Init(string flurryKeyDebug)
+    //Note If for some reason you use an empy value the plugin will crash
+    //Probably making issues, Maybe for Development you don't want to track
+    //Your own sessions is better to Create a Test Key (porbably you should destroy that after release)
+    // Or Simply use Non Empty string to validate Minify Integration.
     ```
 - Set Logs to Flurry
   - ```Call FlurryAnalytics.Instance.LogEvent(string eventName, Dictionary<string, string> dictionary = null, bool record = false) ```